 - Announced: November 2013

 The Nikon Df is a beautiful camera with a great design and excellent manual controls.
 Plus, in low light, its 16-megapixel sensor has slightly better high ISO performance than any other Nikon camera at the moment.
-But for $2750, it’s a tough sell (current price here, although it’s been sitting at the same price for a long time).
+But for the launch price of $2750, it was always a tough sell.
+Even on the used market, it’s closer to $1000, which I think is a bad deal compared to a used D750.

 - Our Nikon Df review covers this camera’s head-vs-heart dilemma

 I’m not the Df’s target audience, I admit – but I also think its real target audience is shrinking more and more as the years go by.
 It’s aimed largely at portrait photographers, as well as certain wedding and street shooters.
-But at $2750, its target audience is inching closer to the “luxury nostalgic” buyer today.
+But options like the D750 and D780 target the same users, arguably with much better features overall.

 Pros: